 Among the subjects incorporated are Music, History, Geography, English and Irish.
 Teachers and Principals remark on how the workshops have aided in promoting positive behaviour, broaden student’s vocabulary and contributed to higher levels of self-esteem.

 The programme comprises of ten workshops during the school year, alongside some video study and a performance element on the schools’ premises.
 School groups also visit the company at DanceHouse in central Dublin.

-Gain an insight into the programme in this programme you can watch this piece done by the Jounrnal.ie:
+Gain an insight into the programme by reading this featured article in the Journal.ie:

 ‘Stephen is giving weekly workshops to our first class children who look forward with enthusiasm to the weekly sessions.
 The class teachers are delighted with the programme which integrates with several aspects of the curriculum.
 We hope that Stephen will be available to offer our future first class children the same opportunity next year and beyond.’